 What is an AS400 command ?

 AS400 commands are CL (Control Language) commands.
 Most of them were written by IBM developers to perform system-level tasks like compiling programs, backing up data, changing system configurations, displaying system object details, or deleting them.
 Commands are not limited to systems-level concerns and can be drafted for user applications as well.
-Most useful AS400 commands are obviously commands which use most of the times by programmers, system administrators and users.
+Most common AS400 commands are obviously commands which use most of the times by programmers, system administrators and users.

 What is a CL command ?